jackieaskins/dotfiles/README.md

     - Check under Preferences on the General Tab
     - Check the checkbox next to "Load preferences from a custom folder or URL" and fill in `~/dotfiles/iterm`

-## Note
+## Customization
+To add machine-specific settings, create the files below.
+For:
+- Vim Plugins: `~/dotfiles/vim/custom_plugins.vim`
+- General Vim: `~/dotfiles/vim/custom.vim`
+- Zsh: `~/dotfiles/zsh/custom.zsh`

-If you need to add Vim or Zsh specific content, you can create a file named `~/dotfiles/vim/custom.vim` or `~/dotfiles/zsh/custom.zsh` respectively.
-These files will be automatically sourced and ignored by Git.
+The files will be automatically sourced and ignored by Git.